Cart 0

 Confluence: A Community for Black Healing Practitioners

-During our 60-90 minute gatherings, we will have open discussion on resonant topics but also center
+We don’t speak to spirituality enough; for me it is the bridge between art & science, both of which inform my work.
+During our gatherings, we will have open discussion on resonant topics but also center

 • the care & development of the Black practitioner